B-P-Coders/coding-night/README.md

 #  - package.json and package-lock.json which describes the exact tree that was generated,
 #  - .editorconfig configurating and enforcing formatting and code style conventions
 #  - main.js with window configuration
-#  - node_modules folder, where node modules are located:
+#  - node_modules folder, where node modules are located
 #  - icons folder
 #  - src folder where most sources for the app can be found, this folder contains:
 #        - build folder which is responsible for the proper launch of the application on Electron,
-#        there are located following files: robots.txt, manifest.json, app and electron logos,
+#        where located are following files: robots.txt, manifest.json, app and electron logos,
-#        asset-manifest.json and index.html with static folder containing static css and JavaScript
+#        asset-manifest.json and index.html with static folder containing static CSS and JavaScript
 #        - public folder where are located:
 #             - School4U logos
 #             - robots.txt